York White Roses

-The York White Roses was the name of a minor league baseball team in the city of York, Pennsylvania, US, that existed from 1894–1969.
+The York White Roses was the name of a minor league baseball team based in the city of York, Pennsylvania, US, that existed between 1894 and 1969.

 History

 Early years

 The York White Roses began as members of the short-lived Keystone Association in 1884.
 The league disbanded after only 20 games.
 The White Roses transferred to the Eastern League after the Harrisburg Olympics folded.
 The team remained in the Eastern League until the 1893 season when York joined the Pennsylvania State League.

 Turn of the 20th century

 York joined the Tri-State League as the York Penn Parks in 1904.
 York defeated Williamsport before 3,500 fans at the Phillies' ball park in Philadelphia for the new league's first championship.